To use technology for learning at home access and the ability to use available technology is required.

 - read this comprehensive report (PDF 5.28MB) on telepresence

-- watch this video demonstrating telepresence.
+- watch this video demonstrating telepresenceExternal link.

-The guidelines for lessons using live video (PDF 234KB) can also inform your use of telepresence technology.
+Get answers to common questions about using live video with students and read the full guidelines for lessons using live video (PDF 234KB) can also inform your use of telepresence technology.

 If you need a telepresence robot, the Technology 4 Learning Team are running a pilot of this technology.
 Please email the team for further information.